 Internships in political science are readily available.
 Students are encouraged to serve as interns, especially in government-related internships.
 The department provides financial support for students to participate in our Des Moines Internship Program (DMIP) each semester.

 Faculty, Facilities, and Resources

-The department is housed in Schaeffer Hall, which contains an ITC computer center providing access to InfoHawk, the University of Iowa Libraries’ electronic catalog; ISIS, the university’s online student information services portal; and Dasher, which offers foreign language practice drills.
+The department is housed in Schaeffer Hall, which contains an ITC computer center providing access to InfoHawk, the University of Iowa Libraries’ electronic catalog; the university’s online student information system portal; and Dasher, which offers foreign language practice drills.